 Book Review – Hormone Balance for Men by John R. Lee, MD

 Dr. John R. Lee’s book Hormone Balance for Men gives us a primer on the workings of the prostate gland and how it may malfunction.
 He argues that a major factor in understanding men’s hormones is “the matter of achieving balance.
 Hormone balance refers not to absolute concentrations of any given hormone, but to the ratio of one hormone with another.”

 Progesterone is a forgotten hormone in men.
-Dr. Lee writes that progesterone is a 5 alpha reductase inhibitor and thus helps manage the conversion of testosterone to DHT.
-Progesterone has anabolic or energy raising qualities and like testosterone promotes the p53 gene which allows for normal cell death.
+Dr. Lee writes that progesterone is a 5 alpha-reductase inhibitor, and thus helps manage the conversion of testosterone to dihydrotestosterone (DHT).
+Progesterone has anabolic–or energy-raising qualities–and, like testosterone, promotes the p53 gene that allows for normal cell death.
 “Maintaining good levels of both progesterone and testosterone should be the goal of men for preventing, and for treating, prostate cancer,” writes Dr. Lee.

 Finally, Dr. Lee discusses the problems of relying on prostate-specific antigen (PSA) tests as a marker for prostate cancer and to determine treatment options, including the use of drugs that lower PSA levels.
 However, Dr. Lee observes that PSA is a “marker for increased crowding of normal prostate cells,” and should be viewed as a defense factor rather than an underlying cause of prostate cancer.
 “This is an example of blaming the messenger rather than understanding the message,” he writes.